YesWeCandrew/PyConnectDataverse/README.md

-# M2N Relationship Dataverse Import
+# PyConnectDataverse

+This Python program enables easy connection to the [oData Web API](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/webapi/overview) for Dynamics, Power Apps and Dataverse.

+In addition, example functions have been prepared that enable users to:
-This Python program enables the quick binding of two records in an Many-to-Many relationship in Dataverse.
+- Bind two records in an Many-to-Many relationship in Dataverse.
 This can streamline and automate the process of linking relationships, which is time-consuming when done manually.

-The program requires a CSV files with the GUID of the two records to be linked.
+- Download data from Dataverse in JSON format
+- Add new options to an existing option set

+Many more functions are possible.
+Anything that can be done with the Dataverse Web API can be done in Python here.
+Use any of pcd python files as a template to get an authenticated session with the API and then make requests over HTTPs as needed.
+Basic operations can be found [here](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/webapi/web-api-basic-operations-sample).

 An Azure Application with access to Dynamics is required to authorise the app.
 Authorisation details are stored in a env.json file an example is saved in example-env.json.

 A blog explaining the program will be available on my website shortly.
 In the meantime, I recommend the following sources, which I used to create the program: